zaidtergaon100/Bank-Customer-Churn-Prediction/README.md

 # Bank-Customer-Churn-Prediction
 - Installing Theano, TensorFlow and Keras

-   For Mac users:
+  *For Mac users:
    *Open your main terminal or the Anaconda Prompt and enter the following commands:
    *pip install theano
    *pip install tensorflow
    *pip install keras
    *conda update --all

-  -For Windows and Linux users:
+    *For Windows and Linux users:
     In Spyder, go to Tools and Open Anaconda Prompt.
 Then enter the following commands:
     1. Create a new environment with Anaconda and Python 3.5: conda create -n tensorflow python=3.5 anaconda